-The Bioinformatics Consulting Core (BCC) in the Cancer Research Division at Peter Mac provides a range of services and know-how for data analysis.
+The Bioinformatics Core Facility in the Cancer Research Division at Peter Mac provides a range of services and know-how for data analysis.

 Bioinformatics Consulting Core Facility

-The aim of BCC is to provide all levels of bioinformatics support to research laboratories within Peter Mac and, more broadly, within the Victorian Comprehensive Cancer Centre (VCCC).
-The team of bioinformaticians and postdoctoral scientists at BCC work alongside laboratory and clinical researchers and contribute to their experimental design, grant applications and the analysis and publication of genomic and transcriptomic data.
+The aim of the Bioinformatics Core is to provide all levels of bioinformatics support to research laboratories within Peter Mac and, more broadly, within the Victorian Comprehensive Cancer Centre (VCCC).
+The team of bioinformaticians and postdoctoral scientists at the core work alongside laboratory and clinical researchers and contribute to their experimental design, grant applications and the analysis and publication of genomic and transcriptomic data.
 Data types analysed by the core include whole-genome and whole-exome sequencing, targeted re-sequencing, radiological images, RNA-sequencing, single-cell RNA sequencing, ChIP-sequencing, NanoString and various types of microarray data.
+The core also develops and maintains software infrastructure required for bioinformatics processing, including pipelines and cloud provision systems.

 Consultation services are available free of charge for Peter Mac staff.